-West Quarter – From the confluence of Wester Red Lake and the Tavy the line is conterminous with that of the north as far as Horse Hole; from that point it is conterminous with the boundary of the east to Cholake Foot; and from Cholake Foot is conterminous with the south quarter to Plym Head.
+West Quarter – From the confluence of Western Red Lake and the Tavy the line is conterminous with that of the north as far as Horse Hole; from that point it is conterminous with the boundary of the east to Cholake Foot; and from Cholake Foot is conterminous with the south quarter to Plym Head.

 To put this into perspective the map below shows the four quarters of the moor and the Forest boundary.

 Each Quarter would be appointed a ‘Moorman’ who would pay a fixed rent for the land.
 He in turn would then sublet parcels to other lesser moormen or priors who would for a fee ‘agist’ and oversee all the livestock that had been brought up from the lowland farms for summer grazing.
 They would be responsible for driving the beast up onto the moor and then their welfare throughout the grazing period and then returning them to their respective farms.
-The moorman was also responsible for organizing the drifts when stray animals that were illegally pastured in the various quarters were rounded up and taken to the relevant pound.
+The moorman was also responsible for organising the drifts when stray animals that were illegally pastured in the various quarters were rounded up and taken to the relevant pound.
 At one time the animals would be held in the pounds for three days and if they were not claimed and their fines paid the beasts were then driven over to Lydford Manor Pound where they were held for a further three weeks.
 Once that period had lapsed any unclaimed animals were deemed to be the property of the Duchy

 Creber Pound – SX 66338 99156